 Medication shall be administered when the student’s parent or guardian (hereafter “parent”) provides a signed and dated written statement requesting medication administration and the medication is in the original, labeled container, either as dispensed or in the manufacturer’s container.
 Administration of medication may also occur consistent with board policy 804.05 – Stock Prescription Medication Supply.

-When administration of the medication requires ongoing professional health judgment, an individual health plan shall be developed by an authorized practitioner with the student and the student’s parent.
+When administration of the medication requires ongoing professional health judgment, an individual health plan shall be developed by licensed health personnel working under the auspice of the school with collaboration from the parent or guardian, individual’s health care provider or education team pursuant to 281.14.2(256).
 Students who have demonstrated competence in administering their own medications may self-administer their medication.
 A written statement by the student’s parent shall be on file requesting co-administration of medication, when competence has been demonstrated.
-By law, students with asthma or other airway constricting diseases or students at risk of anaphylaxis who use epinephrine auto-injectors may self administer their medication upon the written approval of the student’s parents and prescribing licensed health care professional regardless of competency.
+By law, students with asthma, airway constricting diseases, respiratory distress or students at risk of anaphylaxis who use epinephrine auto-injectors may self-administer their medication upon the written approval of the student’s parents and prescribing licensed health care professional regardless of competency.